EnergyMashupLab/NIST-CTS-Agents/schemas/README.md

 -   xsd – XML schemas for the Common Transactive Services (CTS)

--   json—JSON schemas to serialize the Common Transactive Services (CTS) payloads
+-   json – JSON schemas to serialize the Common Transactive Services (CTS) payloads

--   UML - PDF files of UML models used from Energy Interoperation, EMIX, and the XML schemas in this folder
+-   UML – PDF files of UML models used from Energy Interoperation, EMIX, and the XML schemas in this folder

 Built With
 ----------